AkiKurisu/AkiBT/README.md

    * The red node means that last `Update` returned `Status.Failure`.
    * The green node means that last `Update` returned `Status.Success`.
    * The yellow node means that last `Update` returned `Status.Running`.
-6. You can save the GameObject with `AkiBT.BehaviorTree` as prefab or save to ScriptableObject or save to json file.
+6. You can save the GameObject with `AkiBT.BehaviorTreeComponent` as prefab or save to ScriptableObject or save to json file.

 7. Tutorial Video On BiliBili (The version in video is older and needs to be updated)